svekeman/www-greenitglobe/www.greenitglobe.com/content/home/solutions_box.md

 block2_title_strong = "Gener8-HC"
 block2_title = "IT as Energy"
 block2_text = "Your HyperConverged IT building block to run high-performance storage and virtualized compute workloads.
-Turnkey solution for raw IT infrastructure." block2_link = "solutions/hyperscale-cloud"
+Turnkey solution for all your IT infrastructure." block2_link = "solutions/hyperscale-cloud"

 block3_title_strong = "Gener8-HD"